 If you are diagnosed with celiac disease, it is strongly recommended to visit a dietitian skilled in celiac disease.
 A dietitian can teach you the details of the gluten-free diet, recommend supplements, help you manage your symptoms, share useful resources and much more.
 But not everyone is able to schedule a nutrition consult.
-While a website cannot replace medical information provided by a health care provider, we hope CeliacNow.org will teach you more about celiac disease, and offer you some of the same information and resources about celiac disease that you would learn by visiting a skilled dietitian.
+While a website cannot replace medical information provided by a health care provider, we hope CeliacNow.org will teach you more about celiac disease and offer you some of the same information and resources that you would learn by visiting a skilled dietitian.

 The only treatment for celiac disease is to follow a gluten-free diet.
 However, managing celiac disease is more difficult than just avoiding gluten because, for example:

 - Food labels can be difficult to understand.